 Previously, an analysis of the soil has been carried out by a credited laboratory, showing the following results:

 In the table below, the application period and the products employed in all three plots are reported.
-The difference between the Control trial and Field trials 1 and 2 is evident only at sowing, when no fertilizer was applied on the Control, while the Field trials were applied different quantities of the same organic fertilizer (Power BioAger), as previously mentioned.
+The difference between the Control trial and Field trials 1 and 2 is evident only at sowing, when no fertilizer was applied on the Control, while on the Field trials were applied different quantities of the same organic fertilizer (Power BioAger), as previously mentioned.

-The pictures taken forty-seven days after sowing showed the germinated wheat and its root system where significant differences were found between Field trials and Control.
+The pictures taken forty-seven days after sowing showed the germinated wheat and its root system, where significant differences were found between Field trials and Control.

 Afterwards, the heights of 10 plants were measured at earing for each trial and the number of ears per square meter were counted.
-Subsequently, during harvest, an estimation of yield per hectare of all three plots considered was made and these were the results: 26 quintals for the Control trial, 32 quintals for Field trial 1 and 36,5 quintals for Field trial 2 (chart 3).
+Subsequently, during harvest, an estimation of yield per hectare of all three plots was made and these were the results: 26 quintals for the Control trial, 32 quintals for Field trial 1 and 36,5 quintals for Field trial 2 (chart 3).

 At a later stage, Cerea FCP agronomic laboratory carried out analyses in order to calculate the weight of a thousand seeds (g) and the hectolitre weight (kg/hl).